 Public broadcasting for Washington

 WETA is one of 354 television stations that make up the Public Broadcasting Service (PBS).
-WETA TV 26 reaches 1.3 million Washington area viewers in an average week who tune in for broadcasts of children’s programs, news and public affairs, history and culture, and science and nature programs.
-WETA's other channels include WETA HD, WETA UK, and the WETA Kids Channel.
+WETA PBS reaches 1.3 million Washington area viewers in an average week who tune in for broadcasts of children’s programs, news and public affairs, history and culture, and science and nature programs.
+WETA's other channels include WETA UK, WETA World, WETA Metro, and the WETA PBS Kids.

 Producers for the Nation

 WETA is one of the top producing stations for public television, producing and co-producing landmark television series.
-Ken Burns’s The Civil War, Baseball and The War drew international praise; Henry Louis Gates, Jr.'s Black America Since MLK: And Still I Rise and Finding Your Roots with Henry Louis Gates, Jr. enjoyed critical and popular acclaim; PBS NewsHour is highly regarded for its news coverage; Washington Week with Gwen Ifill continues a 40-year tradition of insightful news analysis; and the WETA performance series, including The Kennedy Center Mark Twain Prize and The Library of Congress Gershwin Prize for Popular Song, showcase the rich fabric of American culture from the nation’s capital.
+Ken Burns's The Civil War, Baseball and The Vietnam War drew international praise; Henry Louis Gates, Jr.'s Black America Since MLK: And Still I Rise and Finding Your Roots with Henry Louis Gates, Jr. enjoyed critical and popular acclaim; PBS NewsHour is highly regarded for its news coverage; Washington Week continues a 50-year tradition of insightful news analysis; and the WETA performance series, including The Kennedy Center Mark Twain Prize and The Library of Congress Gershwin Prize for Popular Song, showcase the rich fabric of American culture from the nation’s capital.

-WETA has won more than 500 awards for its productions, co-productions, presentations and projects, including Primetime Emmys, George Foster Peabody Awards, and duPont-Columbia Journalism Awards.
+WETA has won more than 500 awards for its productions, co-productions, presentations and projects, including Primetime Emmy Awards, George Foster Peabody Awards, and duPont-Columbia Journalism Awards.